kolyaGanyuck/OOP-KB-221-Haniuk-Mykola/README.md

-<h1>Report of completing tasks on the discipline oObject-oriented programming</h1>
+<h1>Report of completing tasks on the discipline Object-oriented programming</h1>